-Have you ever considered using a rent to own agreement structure to sell your Metro Atlanta house?
+Have you ever considered using a rent to own agreement structure to sell your Marietta house?
 It can be an excellent way to sell if you do not the need the money from the sale upfront in its entirety.
 Here are a few pros and cons to consider before selling via rent to own.

 Get The Price You Want

-When you choose a rent to own agreement as a way to sell your Metro Atlanta house, you will receive a good size deposit up front.
+When you choose a rent to own agreement as a way to sell your Marietta house, you will receive a good size deposit up front.
 In addition, the price of the monthly rent will be higher than with a traditional rental.
 You will be able to decide on the price you want and set the terms accordingly.
 The monthly rent will go towards the price of the house, and once the rental term is complete, the tenant has the option to buy at a predetermined price.
 No matter what the market does, you are able to secure the price of the house upfront.